Tom Hanks: 2010–2019: Broadway debut and other roles

 Hanks reprised his role of Woody in Toy Story 3 (2010) after he, Tim Allen and John Ratzenberger were invited to a movie theater to see a complete story reel of the movie.
-The film went on to become the highest-grossing animated film at the time.
-He executive produced the miniseries The Pacific (2010).
+The film went on to become the highest-grossing animated film at the time and the third animated film ever to be nominated for the Academy Award for Best Picture.
+He executive produced a second World War II miniseries The Pacific (2010).
 In 2011, he directed and starred opposite Julia Roberts in the title role in the romantic comedy Larry Crowne.
 The movie received poor reviews, with only 35% of the 175 Rotten Tomatoes reviews giving it high ratings.
-Also in 2011, he starred in the drama Extremely Loud and Incredibly Close.
+Also in 2011, he starred in the drama Extremely Loud and Incredibly Close, a film about a nine-year-old boy's journey through grief after his father dies in the 9/11 attacks.
 In 2012, he voiced the character Cleveland Carr for a web series he created, Electric City.
 He played multiple parts in Cloud Atlas (2012), based on the novel of the same name by David Mitchell, and was executive producer of the miniseries Game Change.

 In 2013, Hanks starred in two critically acclaimed films—Paul Greengrass's Captain Phillips and John Lee Hancock's Saving Mr. Banks—which earned him praise, including nominations for the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor – Motion Picture Drama for the former role.
 In Captain Phillips, he starred as Captain Richard Phillips with Barkhad Abdi, which was based on the Maersk Alabama hijacking.
 In Saving Mr. Banks, co-starring Emma Thompson, he was the first actor to portray Walt Disney in a mainstream film.
-That same year, Hanks made his Broadway debut, starring in Nora Ephron's Lucky Guy, for which he was nominated for the Tony Award for Best Actor in a Play.
+That same year, Hanks made his Broadway debut, starring in Nora Ephron's Lucky Guy, which ran for 33 preview and 104 performances.
+He was nominated for the Drama League Award, Outer Critics Circle Award, Drama Desk Award, and Tony Award for Best Actor in a Play.